The Depth of Divine Providence in Shidduchim and the Secret of Joy in the Jewish Home

 "Rav Shmuel bar Nachman said: For everything there is a replacement, except for the wife of one's youth."

 A person can replace a house or a car, but there is no replacement for the wife of his youth.
-All the good advice that a husband possesses comes from the mind of his wife; she is the one who radiates wisdom and counsel upon him.
+All the good advice that a husband has comes from the mind of his wife; she is the one who radiates wisdom and counsel upon him.
 Therefore, one who loses his wife loses his counsel.

 The Secret of Joy and Gratitude

-Part 1 of 3 — Class No. 34
+Part 1 of 3 — Lesson No. 34